 Teachers must have used at least one of the following instructional approaches in conducting the EfS lesson(s).
 Check off those that apply.
-X Inquiry based Students ask questions, plan and carry out investigations, analyze and interpret data, construct explanations and engage in argument based on evidence.
-X Experiential Students learn through doing - participating in projects, events, challenges, experiments and other learning activities.
-X Place-based student learning Students participate in investigations and learning activities in school grounds, neighborhoods or natural areas that engage them with real-life scenarios that are tangible, observable and meaningful to them.
+X Inquiry based • • Students ask questions, plan and carry out investigations, analyze and interpret data, construct explanations and engage in argument based on evidence.
+Experiential Students learn through doing - participating in projects, events, challenges, experiments and other learning activities.
+Place-based student learning Students participate in investigations and learning activities in school grounds, neighborhoods or natural areas that engage them with real-life scenarios that are tangible, observable and meaningful to them.
 XInterdisciplinary 2 or more teachers covering different academic disciplines design and/or present related lessons that integrate subject matter from 2 or more academic disciplines (e.g. social studies and science).
-Explain how the uploaded student work is evidence of the enduring understanding(s) of sustainability that was (were) checked off in Question 2.
+ELA and SCIENCE Explain how the uploaded student work is evidence of the enduring understanding(s) of sustainability that was (were) checked off in Question 2. a sastanasmy mai mas (more) shorted on in addotton 2.